riccardotommasini/dataengtp/README.md

 	 - Neo4J

-The interaction with the aforementioned systems is via python using Jupyter notebooks.
+The interaction with the aforementioned systems is via Python using Jupyter notebooks.
 The environment is powered by [[Docker]] and orchestrated using [[Docker Compose]].

-### Challenge Based Learning
+### Challenge-Based Learning

-The cours follows a challenge based learning approach.
+The course follows a challenge-based learning approach.
 In particular, each system is approached independently with a uniform interface (python API).
-The students main task is to build a pipelines managed by [Apache Airflow](../Apache%20Airflow.md) that integrates 3/5 of the presented systems.
-The course schedule **does not** include an explanation on how such integration should be done.
+The student's main task is to build pipelines managed by [Apache Airflow](../Apache%20Airflow.md) that integrates 3/5 of the presented systems.
+The course schedule **does not** include an explanation of how such integration should be done.
 Indeed, it is up for each group to figure out how to do it, if developing a custom operator or scheduling scripts or more.
-The students are then encouraged to discuss their approach and present the limitations.
+The students are then encouraged to discuss their approach and present their limitations.

 ## Prerequisites

-- Git and Github
+- Git and GitHub
 - SQL and Relational Databases
 - Python
 - Java (basics)